speeduino/wiki.js/configuration/Staged_Injection.md

 For other setups hit up the forum for clarification.

-### Note
-The dead time of the 2 sets of injectors is currently assumed to be the same.
+> **Note:** The dead time of the 2 sets of injectors is currently assumed to be the same.
 This may be altered in future firmwares if required (Post a feature request if needed).
+{.is-info}